Libya–Tunisia relations: History

-Récent event
+Recent event

-In April 2025, for the first Time Tunisia and Libya examined aspects of common bilateral consular cooperation concerning the communities of the two countries, the organization of cross-border movements and the management of problems of citizens of the two countries, and notably signed agreements providing.
+In April 2025, for the first time Tunisia and Libya examined aspects of common bilateral consular cooperation concerning the communities of the two countries, the organization of cross-border movements and the management of problems of citizens of the two countries, and notably signed agreements providing.

+Massad Boulos, Senior U.S. Advisor for Arab and African Affairs, welcomed the agreement reached in August 2026 in Tunis—under UN auspices—between the conflicting Libyan political parties.
+Boulos stated, "We welcome the progress made by the Libyan parties in Tunis toward an agreement on electoral laws and the High National Elections Commission—an important step toward a credible path to successful national elections".

 Libyan Civil War

 Libyans taking refuge in Tataouine, Tunisia during the Libyan Civil War.

 Tunisia, where the Arab Spring began, later spread into Libya and overthrew the regimes of both countries; however, the 2011 Libyan unrest had gone out of control after the death of Muammar Gaddafi caused the later second Libyan unrest which the growing Islamists tried to take control, Tunisia has been caught at the amidst of the conflict in Libya between the Tobruk-based Representatives and the Tripoli-based National Congress.

 Tunisia's relations with Libya have been characterized as rocky, since the Ennahda Movement party of the Tunisian government has shown to be sympathetic with Islamists ruling Tripoli (Government of National Accord), thus causing a drift between the two nations.
 However, the official Tunisian diplomatic stance is to remain neutral in the affairs of other Maghreb nations.

 Nonetheless, Tunisia has been a critical supporter for reconciliation between the two government factions in Libya, alongside Egypt and Algeria.
 Tunisia also kept its borders open for Libyan and International refugees fleeing the war, accepting over two million Libyan citizens into the country in 2015.